SEX CRIME CHARGES

 Sexual Battery / Aggravated Sexual Battery

 Intentionally making physical contact with the intimate parts of the body of another person without consent is considered sexual battery under Georgia law.
 If the person who is alleged to be the victim is over the age of 16, sexual battery is a “high and aggravated” misdemeanor.
 For alleged victims over the age of 16 the charge of sexual battery elevates to felony status and can lead to up to 5 years in state prison.
-Regardless of whether the sexual battery charge is accused as a misdemeanor or felony, the penalities are generally very stiff and can include substantial confinement time as well the loss of reputation and permanent criminal record.
+Regardless of whether the sexual battery charge is accused as a misdemeanor or felony, the penalties are generally very stiff and can include substantial confinement time as well the loss of reputation and permanent criminal record.

 Aggravated battery is a felony charge that involves using a foreign object (other than a penis) to penetrate the sexual organs or anus of another without his or her consent.
 This is considered a very serious offense can result in a very lengthy prison sentence with a conviction.